bmcandr/lis-bootcamp/docs/LIS-on-NCCS-discover.md

     \**Forgot your AUID?
 Visit [NAMS](https://nams.nasa.gov) and select Your Identity from the Identities dropdown menu.*

-2. Open the terminal* and connect to Discover using ssh:
+2. Connect, or "SSH", to Discover:

     ```sh
     % ssh discover
     ```

-3. At the `PASSCODE:` prompt, enter the randomly generated 8-digit RSA key that is displayed after entering your PIN in the RSA app.
+    This command will use the information you added to `~/.ssh/config`.

-    * If using an RSA hard token (e.g., key-fob), enter your PIN + 8-digit RSA key at this prompt.
+3. At the `PASSCODE:` prompt, enter the 8-digit RSA key.
+If using the RSA app for mobile devices, the key is displayed after entering your PIN.
+If you are using a RSA hard token (e.g., key-fob), enter your PIN + 8-digit RSA key at this prompt.

 4. At the `Host:` prompt, enter `discover`.

 5. At the `Password:` prompt, enter your NCCS LDAP password.

-If the connection was successful a welcome message will be printed to the terminal:
+If the connection is successful a welcome message will be printed to the terminal:

 ```sh
 > Your password will expire in X day(s).